reinhart1010/nix/docs/en/common/gh-codespace.md

 `gh codespace ports`

-- Print the logs from a codespace interactively:
+- Display the logs from a codespace interactively:

 `gh codespace logs`